README.md

 ⚑ Quick Start

 One command.
-Installs Bun (if needed), clones the repo, builds tools (steer, drive), links the CLI, runs the setup wizard, and starts Meilisearch if selected.
+Installs Bun (if needed), clones the repo, builds tools (steer, drive), links the CLI, runs the setup wizard, and configures Postgres-backed persistence.

 Or clone and set up manually: